 - With research and higher education institutions: The CSTB contributes to research strategies established at regional level by higher education and public research bodies.
 In this context, it develops framework partnership agreements with academic laboratories (CERTES, Navier Laboratory, LASIE, among others) to structure four-year partnerships in the form of doctoral programs, and by hosting postdoctoral fellows and researchers.

 - The Scientific and Technical Network (RST) of the French Ministry of the Environment: The CSTB is a member of the Scientific and Technical Network of organizations focused on expertise and operational research, working in highly diversified skill areas for sustainable planning and development.

 - Stakeholder of competitive clusters: The CSTB is a member of the competitive clusters ADVANCITY (founding member), TENERRDIS, SYSTEMATIC, POLE RISQUES, POLE CAPENERGIES, AXELERA and ALSACE ÉNERGIVIE.

-- Network of Industrial Technical Centers (CTI): The CSTB develops partnerships with the Industry Technical Centers of all major construction sectors (wood - FCBA, concrete - CERIB, metal construction - CTICM, terracotta - CTMCNC, heating / ventilation / air conditioning - CETIAT)
+- Network of Industrial Technical Centers (CTI): The CSTB develops partnerships with the Industry Technical Centers of all major construction sectors (wood - FCBA, concrete - CERIB, metal construction - CTICM, terracotta - CTMNC, heating / ventilation / air conditioning - CETIAT)